 “My friends Faith and Dan enjoy an anime like your little brother’s manga.”
 Jay scrolled through his camera’s photos.
 “I don’t remember much spirituality in it, though.”

 “There’s still time for questions.”

 “Hm… When we die we wake in the next eternity.
 If we meet the Mountain we become a Zephyr.
 But if you miss the Mountain, the sand eats your soul—so you’re reborn.”

 “I don’t understand,” said Jay.
 “You’re reborn when your soul is destroyed?”

 “Of course,” said Jango.
 “Otherwise everyone would remember past lives.”

 “I guess that makes sense.”
 Jay wrote the quote.
 “Could someone be reborn, uh… alongside their previous life?”

 Jango shrugged.
 “That’s not for me to know.”

 “Do you know anything about pulled chains or spinning wheels?”

 “Hey.”
 The old man bent his cane at him.
-“I’m not gonna drop the meaning of life in your lap.
+“I’m not dropping the meaning of life in your lap.
 If you want the monk treatment, be a monk.”